stats285/stats285.github.io/elasticlusterjob-tutorial.md

 ### Use Clusterjob to Start the Phase Transition Code.
 Whew, that doesn't seem so painless now does it?
 Yes, it frequently seems that you have to invest too much time in arbitrary tools when you are looking at simple problems.
 Yet, we want to run 1 million CPU hours before you graduate.
 If you do the arithmetic, you need to get over a hundred CPUs running your jobs for over a year, 1**6/8,760 hours => 114 CPUs running every hour of every day.
 We just spun up two CPUs.
 Coordinating those CPUs/tasks is a huge amount of bookkeeping.
 Also, your dissertation committee wants you to extract science too?

 Now we are going to calculate a phase transition code.
-Mahsa Lofti will describe the details of the code and what it is calculating in class.
+Mahsa Lotfi will describe the details of the code and what it is calculating in class.
 This tutorial will show you how to run it.
 First, get the code:
 ```
 cd ~
 git clone https://github.com/stats285/ExamplePhaseTransition ~/ExamplePhaseTransition